raghul1998/pdpstocks/README.txt

    removeDateNum() in Portfolio.java file.
 This has been fixed.
 5. The saveFile() method is CreateXML.java file is modified to return a string value (name of the new portfolio).
 Earlier it was returing void.
 This is useful for GUI to display the new portfolio name.
+6. While displaying the value and composition, the proportion column was displaying wrong values.
+Fixed them in examinePortfolioComposition() method and viewCompo() method in PortfolioCompositionExaminer.java and DisplayResult.java files respectively.